Oxbridge Interview Preparation Guide

 What's Unique About Oxbridge Interviews?

-UCAS Application: First of all, submit your UCAS form as early as possible because, usually, the deadline for Oxbridge is mid-October.
+UCAS Application: Submit your UCAS form as early as possible because the deadline for Oxbridge is mid-October.

-Admissions Tests: Depending on the subject you applied for, you will either have to sit for an admission test before your interview.
+Admissions Tests: Depending on the subject, you will either have to sit for an admission test before your interview.

-Written Work Submission: In some courses, applicants are asked to submit written work in order to assess their writing and critical analysis skills.
+Written Work Submission: Some courses require applicants to submit written work to assess writing and critical analysis skills.

-Shortlisting for Interview: The successful candidates are shortlisted based on the UCAS application, test results, and sometimes the submitted written work.
+Shortlisting for Interview: Candidates are shortlisted based on the UCAS application, test results, and sometimes the submitted written work.

-Invite to Interview: These shortlisted candidates will be invited to an in-person or online interview, involving one or more interviews.
+Invite to Interview: Shortlisted candidates will be invited to an in-person or online interview.

 Kinds Of Oxbridge Interview Questions

-Analytical: These would be questions that test your logical reasoning ability and deductive skills; often, they are unrelated to your subject of study.
+Analytical: Questions that test your logical reasoning ability and deductive skills.

-Personal Response: Though infrequent, interviewers might ask questions with regard to personal interests or academic motivations in an attempt to understand what drives you.
+Personal Response: Interviewers might ask questions with regard to personal interests or academic motivations.

 How Are Oxbridge Interviews Structured?